ArgonDesign/alogic/doc/builtins.md

  int(N) @zx(N, expr);
 ```

-Zero extend the second argument to the width specified by the first argument.
+Zero-extend the second argument to the width specified by the first argument.
 The first argument must be a constant expression.
 The second argument can be any
 packed type with a width no greater than N. The result is unsigned if the second
 argument is unsigned, and the result is signed if the second argument is signed.